Am I allowed pets in my home?

 1. Apply for a Certificate of Exemption to keep an XL Bully dog.

 You will find more details about how to apply for this certificate on the government website here.
-You will be committing a criminal offence and breaching your tenancy agreement if you do not hold a Certification of Exemption on 1 February 2024.
+It is a criminal offence and breach of your tenancy agreement if you do not hold a Certification of Exemption.

-From 31 December 2023 in England it will also be against the law to:
+From 31 December 2023 in England it is also against the law to:

 · sell an XL Bully dog.